+

 And lastly, 750 ml/44.46 mL = 16.90 shots.

 Easy peasy right?
 No?
-If so, stick with me, i'll make your life easier at the end of this post with a calculator that does the work for you.
+If so, stick with me, i'll make your life easier at the end of this post with a drink calculator that does the work for you.

 Pouring a shot